This one is a doozy.

 At first I copied that intuitive method (aim the mic at the thing you want to hear) with poor results, until I had some extra time to experiment for Acquire A Cappella’s Acquirefest 2015, which took place inside of a large reverberant hall.
 I again struggled to get enough volume from the area mics, and decided to “solo” in on the mics through headphones, to help me find a more effective mic position.
 What I heard was an extreme amount of indirect reverberating sound, and very little direct sound from the ensemble.
 It was a useless signal.
 On a hunch, I flipped the mics from being above the ensemble to down near the floor.
 The result?
 SO MUCH MORE direct sound.
-I hypothesize that being near the floor works twofold: 1) being right next to one reflective surface means that other reflections (the ceiling, floor, back wall, etc.) are even geometrically further from the singers – increasing intelligibility, while the mic is still the same distance and receives the same input level., and 2) the actual vocal sound pressure tends to congregate near the floor and thus creates more microphone input from that position.
+I theorize that near-floor location works twofold: 1) being right next to one reflective surface means that other reflections (the ceiling, floor, back wall, etc.) are geometrically further from the singers – increasing intelligibility, while the mic is still the same distance and receives the same input level., and 2) the actual vocal sound pressure tends to congregate near the floor and thus creates more microphone input from that position.
 It worked so well, in conjunction with the notch-filtering, that I’ve never attempted another method – aside from finessing position and pickup pattern.

 This is not to mention that the stage looks a bit nicer without mics looming over the singers: